 And Garry was still screaming and jumping up and down.
 Lola, Garry's Mom, was passing the snuff can around, and one of the Uncles chewed Bull O' The Woods tobacco, and he was a spitting the yellow juice while Aint Berthie was a spitting brown juice.
 All were trying to wave off the angry wasps that flew around everywhere, and trying to get him to the safety of the front yard.

-One of the aunts what wasn't practiced on dippin' and spittin' got tickled, and and accidently swallowed some 'backy juice.
-She was instantly green around the gills, and had abandoned the fight in the attempt to rid herself in private of the deadly juice that had ran down her gullet.
-Almost immediately she commenced gagging and was attempting to hurl the breakfast of the last three days, and we could hear her from the edge of the road as the deep throws of violent retching came from what sounded like all the way from her socks.
+One of the aunts what wasn't practiced on dippin' and spittin' got tickled, and swallowed some 'backy juice.
+Almost immediately commenced gagging and was attempting to hurl the breakfast of the last three days.
+She was already green around the gills, and had abandoned the fight in the attempt to rid herself in private of the deadly juice that had ran down her gullet, but we could still hear her from the edge of the road as the deep throws of violent retching came from what sounded like the depths of her bowels.
 Yep, she was pretty good at blowing chowder!